KarlMeierMattern/Full-Stack/JS-notes.md

 ---

-# Learn fetch and promises by building an fCC authors page
+# Learn fetch and promises by building an authors page
 Learn how to fetch data from an external API, then work with asynchronous JavaScript.
 Learn to use the fetch method, then dynamically update the DOM to display the fetched data.
 Also learn how to paginate data so you can load results in batches.